KevinMarquette/kevinmarquette.github.io/_posts/2017-05-27-Powershell-module-building-basics.md

     Import-Module .\GetInfo.ps1
     GetInfo -ComputerName localhost

 I like this so much more than dot sourcing.
-I really wish that this was the standard approach over dot sourcing for a two reasons.
+I really wish that this was the standard approach over dot sourcing for two reasons.
 First is that it would be easier to understand and explain to people new to PowerShell.
 Second, it moves the scripter down the path of making modules much sooner.

 ## .psm1